veltinshoss/Recordly/README.md

 ## What is Recordly?

 Recordly is a desktop app for recording and editing screen captures with motion-driven presentation tools built in.
-Instead of sending raw footage into a separate editor just to add zooms, cursor polish, or a styled background, Recordly handles that workflow in one place.
+Instead of sending raw footage to a motion designer just to add zooms, cursor polish, or a styled background, Recordly handles that workflow in one place for free.

 Recordly runs on: